Leeds' Birmingham City mode activated, West Ham complaint and Dean's old joke

-Leeds United's Birmingham City mode activated, West Ham's complaint and Mike Dean's old joke
+Leeds United's Birmingham City mode activated, West Ham complaint and Mike Dean's old joke

 The only predictable element of Leeds United's madcap 3-2 win at West Ham United was Mike Dean's full-time joke.